 When I needed a new dishwasher, I picked a high-quality machine, expecting to have sparkling-clean dishes as a consequence.

 Instead, I found myself having to clean at least a quarter of the top rack after every load.

 Washing dishes by hand after they’ve been through the dishwasher cycle is certainly inefficient, and it’s not what an already overburdened mom needs at the end of the day.
 Something had to give.

-I contacted the dishwasher manufacturer, who gave me a couple of samples of dishwashing rinse aid and advised a certain (expensive) brand of detergent.
+I contacted the dishwasher manufacturer, who gave me a couple of samples of dishwashing rinse aids and advised a certain (expensive) brand of detergent.

-I was willing to test the detergent, but this thrifty mom was adamant about not spending any more money and introducing any more hazardous chemicals into your house and the environment.
+I was willing to test the detergent, but this thrifty mom was adamant about not spending any more money and introducing any more harmful chemicals into my house and the environment.

-So I set out to learn how to produce an all-natural homemade dishwasher rinse help.
+So I set out to learn how to produce an all-natural homemade dishwasher rinse aid.

-I heard somewhere that placing pure vinegar in the rinse aid section was a simple DIY Jet-Dry substitute.
+I heard somewhere that placing straight vinegar in the rinse aid section was a simple DIY Jet-Dry rinse substitute.

 So I gave it a go.
 And it was effective.